43rd Quebec Legislature

 The 43rd National Assembly of Quebec consists of those elected in the October 3, 2022, general election.
 As a result, François Legault's Coalition Avenir Québec government was re-elected.
+He would be succeeded by Christine Fréchette on April 15, 2026, after Legault's resignation as CAQ leader.

 Member list

 Cabinet ministers are in bold, party leaders are in italic and the president of the National Assembly is marked with a †.